 Chronic exertional compartment syndrome is one of the most common causes of pain, numbness, and foot drop, most often seen in runners.

-Dr. Majeed believes that a person’s emotional, physical, and social well-being are interrelated.
-He combines the best application of medications, psychological approaches—including cognitive behavioral therapy and meditation—and physical interventions (injections and minimally invasive surgeries) that will enable his patients to achieve long-term health and well-being.
+Dr. Hassan Majeed is a unique professional, blending the fields of psychiatry and interventional pain management.
+His expertise in both areas is a rarity in the United States.
+He completed his adult psychiatry residency at Drexel University in Philadelphia, PA, followed by child and adolescent psychiatry training at Long Island Jewish Medical Center, NY.
+He further honed his skills with an interventional pain fellowship at Johns Hopkins Medical Hospital in Baltimore, MD.
+Dr. Majeed is board-certified in adult, child, and adolescent psychiatry, addiction medicine, and pain medicine.
+He believes a person’s emotional, physical, and social well-being are interrelated.
+He combines the best application of medications, psychological approaches, and physical interventions (injections and minimally invasive surgeries) that will enable his patients to achieve long-term health and well-being.
 His core values are to treat patients with compassion and integrity and with their best interests in mind.
-He has a passion for advocacy for the most vulnerable and racially, ethnically, and sexually diverse populations.

-Dr. Majeed has published over fifty peer-reviewed articles in psychiatry, pain management and medical education in prominent journals, including The New England Journal of Medicine.
-He has co-authored book chapters in leading textbooks in psychiatry and pain medicine.
+Dr. Majeed’s academic contributions are extensive, with over fifty peer-reviewed articles published in prominent journals in the fields of psychiatry, pain management, and medical education, including The New England Journal of Medicine.
+He has also co-authored book chapters in leading textbooks in psychiatry and pain medicine, further demonstrating his expertise and commitment to advancing the field.

 301.493.8884